 Spanish 300 to 399

 You can enroll in an advanced course if you have taken its prerequisite, or if you have the consent of the instructor.
-Spanish 400-level courses are reseved for students in the Master of Arts program in Latin Anerican Literatures and Cultures.
+Spanish 400-level courses are reserved for students in the Master of Arts in Latin American Literatures and Cultures program.